Axway/streams-open-docs/content/en/docs/install/_index.md

 description: Learn how to install Streams on-premise or deploy it in your private cloud, configure a helm chart, and validate the installation.
 ---

-This section covers recommended steps to install Streams either on development environment or production environment.
+This section covers recommended steps to install Streams both on development environment and production environment.

 ## Prerequisites